 Information on the Score Report - PSAT

-All results for the PSAT are available electronically only and will be released on December 10, 2019.
+All results for the PSAT are available electronically only and will be released in early December.

 Students should access their PSAT scores online at: https://studentscores.collegeboard.org/.
 If you have problems accessing your report, this instruction sheet may help or you can contact PSAT College Board at 866-433-7728.

 As you are reviewing your scores, the CollegeBoard website has information to help you understand what your scores mean and how they predict your SAT scores.
-There is also an information sheet that is available to help understand your scores.
+There is also an information sheet that is available along with their website page and video dedicated to helping you understand your scores.

 For your reference, PSAT for 10th and 11th graders will range in scores from 320-1520.
 PSAT for 9th graders has a score range between 240-1440.
 These total scores are calculated by adding together the Evidence-Based Reading and Writing score with the Math score.